 Philip Jones: For someone who has not been training for long you already a very polished performer.
 How did you go from being completely new to being as good as you are in such a short amount of time?

 Jet Knight: Thank you for the compliment.
 I’m never really satisfied with my performance and always want to improve.
 I watch my matches afterwards and write down what could’ve been done better and I watch them multiple times looking at different aspects, the execution of moves, then the timing or match structure.
 I have to dissect things to better understand the ways I can improve.

 Philip Jones: You have obviously worked very hard to get in shape, and perfect your craft.
 Tell us about what your week looks like in terms of training, gym, and diet.
 Did you learn all of this on your own?
 Or, did you have trainers?

 Jet Knight: I’ve always been an athlete from a young age.
 I played football and ran track in high school and played football all 4 years on a collegiate level.
 My father passed away in 2008 but he played football as well.
 My mom is a powerlifter and competes.
 She’s fifty-four and she’s in incredible shape.
 She also was a track star in high school.
 My older brother played football and played for Wake Forest University and spent some time playing professionally in Germany.
 My little brother plays football and he’s into track and field.
 To be honest, I’m probably the least athletic in my immediate family.

 As far as food I’m pretty self-disciplined.
 I stay away from fried food and sweets.
-I eat a lot of chicken, turkey, rice, pasta, and broccoli.
-I have a pretty high metabolism because I’ve always been active so I can have a cheat meal from time to time.
+I eat a lot of chicken, turkey, rice, pasta, and broccoli and I have a pretty high metabolism because I’ve always been active so I can have a cheat meal from time to time.